raineszm/obsidian-latex-environments/README.md

 *If the cursor is on a `\begin` or `\end`, it is the corresponding environment that will be changed.*

+### Delete Environment

+Remove the innermost LaTeX environment enclosing the cursor.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.